Lunatic-Labs/epic-sfml-videogame/README.md

-# SFML - c++
+# SFML videogame
+## SENG Studio Team Project - Epic Gamers

-## This is a template for SFML with c++ on replit
+Using the SFML library with c++

-All of your code should go in the src folder

-To download your output click the three dots in the folder menu then click `Show Hidden Files`, then download `sfml-app` the app will only work for Linux